dgirotti/dgirotti/README.md

 - Enhanced QA processes and participated in user story validation and documentation.

 - Conduct root causes analysis for identified issues and provide recomendations for improvements.

+- Reviews software requirements and specifications.

 - Participate in the design and implementation of testing process and best practices.

 - Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

-- Mentored new QA team members.
+- Coaches and mentors other testers on a daily basis.

 ## [**Belatrix Software Factory**](https://belatrix.globant.com/us-en/)